akshayphilip/BottleStn_auto_RSlogix5000_AB/README.md

 ---

 ### **Contact**
-for any doubts related to projects, you can contact through my linkdeIn, the link will be given below
+for any doubts related to projects, you can contact through my linkedIn, the link will be given below

 [LinkedIn Link](https://www.linkedin.com/in/akshayphilip/)